-Despite Legal Criticism, Harriet Harman Wants To Stop Rape Complainants Being Questioned On Their Sexual History
+This Is Why Harriet Harman Wants To Stop Rape Complainants Being Questioned On Their Sexual History

 "I think what you have here is a battle between the actual reality that women are facing and those who are seeking to defend the system in a way which is completely indefensible.
 You'll see there's real determination here and we will make progress on this."

-Harman added: "This is not evidence which tells you anything about the rape, this is evidence which is about smearing her character.
-This is not about lack of evidence, this is about evidence which should not go anywhere near the court because whether she's had sex with X, Y or Z is not any evidence with whether she had sex with someone altogether different."
+Harman added: "This is not evidence which tells you anything about the rape; this is evidence which is about smearing her character.
+This is not about lack of evidence; this is about evidence which should not go anywhere near the court, because whether she's had sex with X, Y, or Z is not any evidence with whether she had sex with someone altogether different."

 Labour MP Stella Creasy, who also attended the event, said critics should engage with the process, rather than immediately dismissing Baird's research.

-"I think the very powerful point that Harriet and Vera are making is be in the room – be in the room when these cases are being heard because that's when you see what is actually happening," she said.
+"I think the very powerful point that Harriet and Vera are making is be in the room – be in the room when these cases are being heard, because that's when you see what is actually happening," she said.

 "Just dismissing out of hand people from across the country working with victims of sexual violence all saying that they're seeing this isn't an acceptable response.